smithy-lang/smithy/docs/source/1.0/spec/core/constraint-traits.rst

 Value type
     ``structure``

-The length trait is a structure that contains the following members:
+The range trait is a structure that contains the following members:

 .. list-table::
     :header-rows: 1